BuoyantIO/service-mesh-academy/sneak-peek-2-14/README.md

 So!
 To set everything up, first run

-    `demosh create-clusters.sh`
+    `bash create-clusters.sh`

 to create the clusters with all the necessary network setup, and then

-    `demosh setup-demo.sh`
+    `bash setup-demo.sh`

 to install Linkerd, the Linkerd multicluster extension, Emissary, and the multicluster Faces demo, and link the clusters together in the mesh.

-(You can run them with `bash` instead of `demosh` if you like, but it'll be much less clear what's going on.)
+You are **strongly** encouraged to read these scripts, but recognize that some of `create-clusters.sh` is seriousy `k3d` wizardry. 🙂

 <!-- @wait_clear -->